pycon-mentored-sprints/write-ups/description.md

 ## When is the mentored sprint?

-This mentored sprint will take place Saturday, May 4th, 2019 for a period of 4 hours.
-Room is TBA.
+This mentored sprint will take place Saturday, May 4th, 2019 from 2:35pm to 6:30pm in room 25C.